Super50 Cup: History

 The next tournaments were not as close, although Jamaica's win in 1990–91—their fourth in eight seasons, and their last for a further eight—also came down to the last over, but then with four wickets in hand.
 Then, in 1992–93 the era of the Leeward Islands began.
 They won three successive titles—admittedly with the first one rained off, but the next two won outright—before fading back to last place in their three-team group in 1995–96, beaten by the two teams who would later try to contest the final, but had to share the trophy due to rain.
 The tournament was also renamed in 1994–95, becoming the Shell/Sandals Trophy.

 The next season saw two new teams for the first time, as Bermuda and Canada joined, but both finished bottom of their groups with neither managing to win any of their six games.
 Trinidad and Tobago won the tournament, and also reached the semi-finals of the next season's tournament, which was named the Red Stripe Bowl after the beer brand Red Stripe.
-The tournament was won by the Leeward Islands, the last of their five titles as of 2005, while Bermuda and Canada once again went winless.
+The tournament was won by the Leeward Islands while Bermuda and Canada once again went winless.

-By the end of the 1990s, the tournament had been established as an early-season feature, with the semi-finals and finals being held in Jamaica and the first class matches in the Busta Cup (now Carib Beer Cup) coming after the Red Stripe Bowl had been completed.
-In the last of these opening-season tournaments in the 20th century Jamaica won after beating Leeward Islands in the final, also their fifth and last victory to date.
-2000–01 saw two more teams invited, and the first match win by one of the non-first class teams against a first class teams – the United States beat Barbados by two wickets, but it didn't prevent them from coming last in the group.
-The Windward Islands won, their second and last title to date, after beating the Leeward Islands in the final.
+By the end of the 1990s, the Red Stripe Bowl had been established as an early-season feature, where the semi-finals and finals being held in Jamaica and Busta Cup games commencing after tournament's completion.
+Jamaica won the 20th century's last regional one day tournament after prevailing over the Leeward Islands in the final.
+2000–01 saw two more teams invited, with the United States beating Barbados by two wickets, a result that didn't prevent the Americans coming last in the group.
+The Windward Islands won, their second title after beating rivals the Leeward Islands in the final.
 The 2001–02 season saw all four non-first class teams excluded, and instead the Island teams were split—Leeward Islands were divided into Antigua and Barbuda and the Rest, while the Windward Islands were divided into a North and a South group.
 All four teams finished in third or fourth place of their respective four-team groups, as Guyana won the title.